Dragon Age: Critical reception

 Sam Roberts from Gamesradar opined that unlike the Mass Effect video game series with its second entry, BioWare has yet to make "a truly great Dragon Age game" and that each main series game is flawed in some way.
 He observed that "BioWare keeps reinventing the mould, carrying across certain elements of the combat and remaining faithful to the fiction, but throwing a lot of stuff out.
-It’s an approach that may eventually lead to a world-beating RPG".
+It's an approach that may eventually lead to a world-beating RPG".

 Dragon Age: the Veilguard development was rife with challenges throughout the decade long gap between titles.
 Dragon Age: The Veilguard received "generally favorable" reviews from critics for its Windows, Xbox Series X/S, and PlayStation 5 versions according to the review aggregator website Metacritic.
 Veilguard won "Outstanding Video Game" at the 36th GLAAD Media Awards for its LGBTQ-inclusive content.
 Hayes Madsen of Rolling Stone called Veilguard a "fresh start for the franchise" with the game "practically a soft reset".
 Matt Purslow, from IGN, said that Veilguard was "at war with itself", as he felt that the game was not interested in exploring the franchise's past despite being its first direct sequel, and that the game sidelined major characters such as Solas and Varric.
 Andy Bickerton of NPR viewed the game as a "well-executed action RPG".
 However, he called the decision to not include prior player narrative choices a "letdown", noting that "it's easy to see how this squandered potential, along with the tonal inconsistencies, could have arisen out of Veilguards near-decade of troubled production".

+Aggregate review scores As of October 31st, 2024.